Why Does a Mask Fog?

 How to Pre-treat a Mask

 Sometimes persistent fogging issues occur because there is something already on the lens.
 In the case of a new mask it's the silicone residue from the manufacturing process.
 Other times it may be sunscreen residue from a finger touching the lens.
 Either way, it's useful to pre-treat a mask before every use.
-We will toothpaste and water to remove this residue.
-Toothpaste contains silica which is the ingredient that will help remove small particles from your mask.
+We will use Johnson's baby shampoo and water to remove this residue.

 Because the Seaview is made of poly carbonate it can scratch more easily than glass.
 So we need to take some extra precautions when cleaning and pre-treating.
-You will need water, regular toothpaste and a soft wash cloth:
+You will need water, baby shampoo and a soft wash cloth:

 - Remove the plastic film on the front of your mask.

-- Put a dab of toothpaste on the inside of the lens and rub it around in a circular motion.
+- Put a dab of shampoo on the inside of the lens and rub it around in a circular motion.

 - Be careful not to scratch your lens with your fingernail.

-- Press firmly as you spread the toothpaste around.
+- Press firmly as you spread the shampoo around.

 - Cover the entire viewing area.

-- Rinse the toothpaste off.
+- Rinse the shampoo off.
 Use a soft, dry wash cloth to get the residues out of the edges of the lens.

 - Make sure the lens is totally dry.
 Then repeat the above steps 5-6 times.